Literature / The House of the Spirits

 - Promotion to Parent: Amanda had to raise her much younger brother Miguel.

-- Psychic Powers: Clara talks with spirits and moves objects with her mind.
+- Psychic Powers: Clara talks with spirits, can see people's auras and moves objects with her mind.
 She's so skilled at the latter task that she can pay the piano without touching it.

 - Put on a Bus: Nicolas, after his eccentricities embarrass the Truebas way too much.
 Pedro Tercero and Blanca, when he becomes a fugitive and they both leave the country.
 (Ironically, it's Esteban who bails him and Blanca out).